marilius12/taxes/pages/index.md

 > What is this **not** about?

-Tax avoidance, tax evasion, tax fraud, illegal practices, criminal offenses.
-We only talk about legal stuff here.
+Tax avoidance, tax evasion, tax fraud, gray-area or illegal practices, criminal offenses.

 ## Disclaimer